rednafi/digressions/_posts/python/2020-04-05-python-singledispatch.md

 >>> Dog data has been processed successfully!
 ```

-To refactor this with `singledispatch`, you can create two data types `Cat` and `Dog`.
-A `class_factory` function will determine data type based on condition and `singledispatch` will take care of dispatching the appropriate implementation of the `process` function.
+To refactor this with `singledispatch`, you can create two data types `Cat` and `Dog`.When you make `Cat` and `Dog` objects from the classes and pass them through the `process` function, singledispatch will take care of dispatching the appropriate implementation of that function.

 ```python
 from functools import singledispatch